 A time honoured garden climber that is adored for its magnificent orange and red, early autumn show.
-It also has the admirable ability to cover large areas quickly and with virtually no help from you.
+It has the admirable ability to cover large areas quickly and with virtually no help from you.

 Virginia Creeper leaves are made up of five, oval shaped leaflets, hence the botanical name Parthenocissus ‘quinquefolia’.
 Parthenocissus is formed from two Greek words, parthenos – virgin and kissos – ivy.
 The new spring leaves have a handsome bronze/purple blush and mature to a lush green.